chris-short/chrisshort.net/content/post/kubernetes-likely-saved-my-life/index.md

 {{< carbon >}}

-Kubernetes and I share something: We were born on June 6th.
+Kubernetes and I share something: We were born on June 6th (I didn't pick the date; I probably would've though to take more attention away from me).
 I've contributed to Kubernetes for 70% of its life.
 Today, Kubernetes turns 10.
 There are many things I could write about to commemorate this day.
 It has improved my life (like every other open source project I have worked on) by giving me desirable skills in an emerging space.
 It also allowed me to lead again (I'm a co-lead of the [Kubernetes Contributor Comms subproject][4]).
 Today, however, I'm writing about a personal story that would not be befitting of Kubernetes' websites ([K8s.io][1] and [K8s.dev][2]).
 As it's personal and my life is eventful, there's been a lot of twists and turns

 ## Humble Beginnings